open-e/JovianDSS-Proxmox/README.md

 ### Proxmox config

-This config provides brief introduce Open-E JovianDSS plugin to proxmos storage sub-system.
+This config provides brief introduce Open-E JovianDSS plugin to proxmox storage sub-system.
 And contains minimal set of information required by perl part to run.

 `/etc/pve/storage.cfg`